 “I will definitely recommend Overflowing Workshops to friends.
 Anyone at any stage of their writing practice will benefit from this workshop— it was an overwhelmingly good experience, open but not unstructured, a great opportunity to share in-progress work and to get prompts and readings that will propel the mind forward.
 I felt encouraged to try new things and excited about the work the rest of the participants were doing.”- Anna Gurton-Wachter, author of Utopia Pipe Dream Memory (UDP 2019) and co-editor at DoubleCross Press

-Autumn Manuscript Development Workshop Session: Tuesdays, September 5- October 17 at 7p eastern
+Autumn Manuscript Development Workshop Session: Mondays 7-9:30p, October 19- November 30

 The manuscript development workshop is designed for those looking for feedback on a manuscript-length work from both a respected, experienced editor as well as fellow poets.
 During our time together, we will discuss the ins and outs of what makes a poetry manuscript “work,” including conversations on issues of flow, density, content, and audience.
 With time spent on fine details such as line edits alongside larger issues such as structure and ordering, participants will emerge from the workshop with the tools to build a manuscript for submission, if not a finished manuscript!